V0LD3M0R7/LAE-arma3-tools/README.md

 # LAE-group-tools

-🚧 The scripts are not cross-platform and because of that will rewritten in Rust soon 🚧
+🚧 The scripts are not cross-platform and because of that will be rewritten in Rust soon 🚧

 ## Modpack-updater
 - tool for copying and renaming arma 3 server addons without manual work